 5.10 Once students board the bus they must remain on the bus until they have reached their school or designated stop.

 6. Student Behavior Expectations at Bus Stops – All school and district rules apply also while students are at bus stops.
-(Refer to Regulation 503.3AR, Student Behavior Expectations and Consequences for Misbehavior, for more information.)
+(Refer to Regulation 503.3AR, Student Behavior Expectations and Responses for Behavior, for more information.)
 In addition, students are to abide by the following rules while at bus stops:

 6.1 Arrive at the bus stop five minutes before the scheduled pick-up time.
 (In order to keep on schedule, the bus driver cannot wait for late students.);